 The root word of diversity is from the Latin, "diversus" which means "various".
-We use it today to describe a mixture of peoples, traditions, ideas and cultures.
+We use it today to describe an amalgamation of peoples, traditions, cultures and ideas.

-Get Started Learning About Diversity at American Institute of Business, and how it Compares to Other Schools in the Country.
+Get Started Learning About Diversity at American Institute of Business, and how it is Similar to Other Schools in the Country.

-The chart below will also display the diversity of faculty at American Institute of Business when it is available.
+This chart will also display the diversity of faculty at American Institute of Business when it is available.

 Good Balance of Male and Female Students

-At AIB College of Business, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.
+At AIB College of Business, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This college is ranked at #350 in male to female diversity nationwide.
 The undergraduate population is comprised of 481 males and 533 females.

-If available, the chart below will include the male to female distribution among American Institute of Business' faculty, as well as students.
+When available, the chart below includes the male to female distribution among American Institute of Business' faculty, as well as students.

-To create the geographic diversity for each school, we factored in where every student resided before they were admitted.
+In order to come up with the geographic diversity for each school, we looked at where every student resided before they were admitted.

 About 85.1% of the students attending AIB College of Business come from within Iowa.
-This places American Institute of Business at the national average and gives it a national geographic diversity ranking of #1,257.
+This makes American Institute of Business an average school when it comes to this factor and gives it a national geographic diversity ranking of #1,257.

 Research Nationwide Geographic Diversity